arangodb/kube-arangodb/docs/user/custom_resource.md

 This setting specifies the name of a kubernetes `Secret` that contains the JWT token used for accessing all ArangoDB servers.
 When no name is specified, it defaults to `<deployment-name>-jwt`.
-To disable authentication, set this value to `-`.
+To disable authentication, set this value to `None`.

 If you specify a name of a `Secret` that does not exist, a random token is created and stored in a `Secret` with given name.